 A case coordinator for the purposes of this policy will be an academic or professional staff member nominated by the Executive Dean, Director, QUT International College or Pro Vice-Chancellor (Graduate Research and Development).

 Fitness to study includes fitness to engage with studies, research and/or to function more widely as a member of the University community.

 Fitness to study advisory group is a standing group of QUT staff with expertise in student health, disability, welfare or support nominated by the Vice-President (Administration) and University Registrar.
 The group provides advice to university staff on reasonable adjustment to studies and appropriate ways for the university to respond to and support students with fitness to study issues.
 It will not make a diagnosis or provide advice on the management of a student’s health or disability related condition.

 Fitness to study panel means a panel of at least two persons with expertise in student health, disability or welfare, and with no previous involvement in the case, nominated by the Vice-President (Administration) and University Registrar.
 The panel may seek advice from the relevant faculty.
 The fitness to study panel will be supported by a Secretary appointed by the Vice-President (Administration) and University Registrar.

 Mandatory leave means an approved leave of absence that has not been requested by the student and may include conditions that must be satisfied before the student can re-enrol in the course they were previously enrolled in or another course.

 Support person means a person chosen by the student who can be a member of staff, friend, relative, representative of the Student Guild, health professional or disability support worker.
-This person must not be a practising lawyer.A student is deemed unfit for study where the University has a reasonable belief that the student has a health or disability related condition that results in behaviours as defined in section E/3.2.5.
+This person must not be a practising lawyer.A student may be deemed unfit for study where they display behaviours as defined in section E/3.2.5.